daqcri/NADEEF/README.md

 ### Contact

-For any issues or enhancement please use the [issue pages](https://github.com/daqcri/NADEEF/issues) in Github, or contact [Si Yin](mailto:zyzyis@gmail.com).
+For any issues or enhancement please use the [issue pages](https://github.com/daqcri/NADEEF/issues) in Github, or [contact us](mailto:zyzyis@gmail.com).
 We will try our best to help you sort it out.

 ### Acknowledgement